“It’s difficult because you’re not justifying a political opinion. It’s your existence that you’re justifying.” - Christon Mallett

 When it comes to the workplace, gender diversity has historically been associated with the struggle for women to achieve equal representation.
 But the term now covers much more, extending beyond the male-female binary and personal moral values.
 There is no shortage of scientific evidence to help us understand how gender operates along a spectrum.
 Not that we need science to tell us; it’s something that a huge number of Gen Zers already hold to be true.

-In this changing landscape, how are UK workplaces adapting to become more inclusive for diverse gender identities?
+In this changing landscape, how are UK workplaces adapting to become more inclusive of diverse gender identities?
 And how do employees outside the male-female binary navigate a world so thoroughly gender-coded?
 We spoke to trans and non-binary inclusion experts, as well as members of the non-binary community, to find out more.

 Non-binary: an umbrella term

 No matter which generation you belong to, talking about diverse gender identities can feel like uncharted territory.
 However, that’s not the case everywhere.
 In fact, some non-Western cultures have long had terms for a third gender, or even multiple genders.
-Today, however, the incredibly diverse community who identify outside the male/female binary might choose any number of terms: non-binary, gender-fluid, genderqueer or gender nonconforming.
+Today, however, the incredibly diverse community who identify outside the male/female binary might choose any number of terms: non-binary, gender-fluid, genderqueer, or gender nonconforming.
 According to Stonewall, the LGBT rights charity, non-binary can be defined as “an umbrella term for people whose gender identity doesn’t sit comfortably with ‘man’ or ‘woman’”.
 This points to a vast range of experiences.

 A two-fold task